farhan-sadiq-mahi/restaurant-frontend-design/README.md

 • Support for online ordering and reservations

-• Photo Gallary connected directly to the social media
+• Photo Gallery connected directly to the social media

 • Nice and Smooth slide animation